Fast, reliable, and consistent delivery drives memorable post-purchase experiences.

 There are a lot of factors that play into fast delivery, such as where you store inventory and fulfill orders geographically.
 The closer inventory is to your customers, the sooner packages can arrive at their doorstep at a more affordable rate.

-For instance, ShipBob is a 3PL that operates multiple fulfillment center locations.
+For instance, ShipBob is a ecommerce enablement platform that operates multiple fulfillment center locations.
 By allocating inventory across locations, orders can be sent to the closest fulfillment center to its destination to be picked, packed, and shipped right away (without the need for a brand to manage one, let alone multiple warehouses themselves).

 Increased supply chain communication

 There’s a lot of data that needs to be shared throughout the supply chain, and it must be recorded, analyzed, and shared with the proper parties in a timely manner.